 - Artemis Fowl by Eoin Colfer

 Yes, Kindle Unlimited is worth the price for those readers who love nothing more than sinking their teeth into a new read.

 With a huge library of undiscovered stories for you to explore, the $9.99 a month subscription cost will be easily made up for if you’re a big reader.

-If you prefer to read new releases and new New York Times bestsellers instead of other picks, you may want to avoid getting a membership.
-However, those who will read anything will find great joy in it.
+If you prefer to read new releases, you may want to avoid getting a membership.
+However, those who are wanting to read more books will find value in it.

 Check out this article on how to get the most value from your Kindle Unlimited subscription.

 How to shop for books on Kindle Unlimited

 Shopping for books on the Amazon storefront is incredibly intuitive and easy.